Wakup/Wakup-Android-SDK/README.md

 This main colors are used as a reference of the entire Offers section and will determine its appearance.

 By changing this resources, you will override, **at compile time** the color used by the Wakup section.

+Complete list of resource colors used in the project can be found [here](https://github.com/Wakup/Wakup-Android-SDK/blob/master/sdk/src/main/res/values/colors.xml).

 ### Deep customization